-Configure SAML SSO using configuration files
+Configure SAML SSO using configuration files on Splunk Enterprise

 On Splunk Enterprise, you can use configuration files to set up single sign-on (SSO) authentication using the Security Assertion Markup Language (SAML) authentication scheme.
 By using configuration files, you can:

 - Configure how the instance performs authentication, with the

 - Configure security and identity provider (IdP) certificates, with the

 Prerequisites to configuring SAML SSO with configuration files

 Before you can configure SAML SSO using configuration files, you must have the following:

 - Access to the Splunk Enterprise instance, including where the configuration files reside, as an administrator

 - An understanding of what the configuration files do

 Configure SSO using SAML with the authentication.conf file